josdejong/mathjs/README.md

 ## Features

 - Supports numbers, complex numbers, units, strings, arrays, and matrices.
-- Is compatible with JavaScript’s built-in Math library.
+- Is compatible with JavaScript's built-in Math library.
 - Contains a flexible expression parser.
 - Supports chained operations.
 - Comes with a large set of built-in functions and constants.